-1) Approach The Prospective Business
+1) Approach the Prospective Business

 The first step to building a partnership is approaching the potential partner organization.
 It is important to find businesses, whether they be small or large, that share the same vision as yours and can benefit from the services that you provide.
 If you find they might not have the same business goals or values as yours, you should focus your attention somewhere else.
 One way of finding potential partners can be done by attending business conventions or functions in person and participating in online networking.
 Being a part of events and functions that relate within your niche can help narrow down potential business partners.
-Identifying the right partner could come from past relationships, connections within your niche, or connecting online.
+Identifying the right partner marketing opportunity could come from past relationships, connections within your niche, or connecting online.
 It’s up to your business to get out there and start making those connections.

-2) Identify The Mutual Need of the Partnership
+2) Identify the Mutual Need of the Partnership